davosmith/moodle-navbuttons/README.txt

 As an enhancement it also adds completion button ('Mark complete'/'Mark incomplete') to the bottom of each activity/resource page in a course.
 It is based on an idea from Penny Mondani: http://pennymondani.com Thanks also to the US company that sponsored the development, who wish to remain anonymous.
+Thanks to NHS Leadership Academy's Ishani Vardhan for contributing the "Complete button" enhancement

 Changes: